Lake Atitlán: Culture

-A second site, Chiutinamit, where the remains of a city were found, was discovered by local fishermen who "noticed what appeared to be a city underwater".
-During subsequent investigations, pottery shards were recovered from the site by divers, which enabled the dating of the site to the late pre-classic period (300 B.C. – 300 A.D.), more specifically 250 AD.

 A project titled "Underwater archeology in the Lake Atitlán.
 Sambaj 2003 Guatemala" was recently approved by the Government of Guatemala in cooperation with Fundación Albenga and the Lake Museum in Atitlán.
 Because of the concerns of a private organization as is the Lake Museum in Atitlán the need to start the exploration of the inland waters in Guatemala was analyzed.

 There is no road that circles the lake.
 Communities are reached by boat or roads from the mountains that may have brief extensions along the shore.
 Jaibalito can only be reached by boat.
 Santa Catarina Palopó and San Antonio Palopó are linked by road to Panajachel.
-Main places otherwise are Santa Clara La Laguna, San Juan La Laguna, and San Pedro La Laguna in the west; Santiago Atitlán in the south; Cerro de Oro in the southeast; and San Lucas Tolimán in the east.
+Otherwise, the main towns are Santa Clara La Laguna, San Juan La Laguna, and San Pedro La Laguna in the west; Santiago Atitlán in the south; Cerro de Oro in the southeast; and San Lucas Tolimán in the east.

 Recent studies indicate that a ceremonial site named Samabaj was located on an island about 500 m long in Lake Atitlán.
 The site was revered for its striking connection to the Popol Wuj of the K'iche' Mayan peoples.

 Guatemalan civil war

-"During the Guatemalan Civil War (1960 - 1996), the lake was the scene of many terrible human rights abuses, as the government pursued a scorched earth policy."
+During the Guatemalan Civil War (1960 - 1996), the lake was the scene of many terrible human rights abuses, as the government pursued a scorched earth policy.
 Indigenous people were assumed to be universally supportive of the guerrillas who were fighting against the government, and were targeted for brutal reprisals.
-At least 300 Maya from Santiago Atitlán are believed to have disappeared during the conflict.
+Some believe that hundreds of Maya from Santiago Atitlán have disappeared during the conflict.

 Two events of this era made international news.
 One was the assassination of Stanley Rother, a missionary from Oklahoma, in the church at Santiago Atitlán in 1981.
 In 1990, a spontaneous protest march to the army base on the edge of town was met by gunfire, resulting in the death of 11 unarmed civilians.
 International pressure forced the Guatemalan government to close the base and declare Santiago Atitlán a "military-free zone".
 The memorial commemorating the massacre was damaged in the 2005 mudslide.